maxomedia/foundation_newsletters/README.md

 There's also a `default.html` - this is needed to create the table layout in the end. ####Just don't remove it!####

 Further informations how to write it: [foundation documentation] (http://foundation.zurb.com/emails/docs/sass-guide.html)

-### Production

-All done?
-Then run `npm run build` and it will generate all the ugly tables and inline styles you need.
-All minified in one line.
-Have fun :)